mkstubley/mkstubley.github.io/_posts/2017-02-22-unpopular-opinion.md

-\*related: I also really dislike Coachella - not a surprise considering it's the same audience of drunk narcisstic rich kids sporting flower crowns.
+\*related: I also really dislike Coachella - not a surprise considering it's the same audience of drunk narcissistic rich kids sporting flower crowns.